borispovod/crypti-dapps-docs/EnvironmentSetup.md

 ## Crypti Testnet

-To start work on our dapp, we first need to install an **Open Testnet** version of Crypti.
+To start work on our dapp, we first need to install a **testnet** version of Crypti.
 This can be done by running the following commands:

 On **Mac OS X** operating systems: